UPPSC / PCS Mains Syllabus ( New Pattern )

 10- Distribution of major natural resources of World- Water, Soils, Forests in reference to South and South-East Asia with special reference to India.
 Factors responsible for the location of industries (with special reference to India)

 11- Salient features of Physical Geography- Earthquake, Tsunami, Volcanic activity, Cyclone, Ocean Currents, winds, and glaciers.

 12- Oceanic resources of India and their potential.

-13- Human migration-refugee problem of the World with focus on India.
+13- Human migration-refugee problem of the World with a focus on India.

-14- Frontiers and boundaries with reference to Indian sub-continent.
+14- Frontiers and boundaries with reference to the Indian sub-continent.

 16- Specific knowledge of Uttar Pradesh – History, Culture, Art, Architecture, Festival, Folk-Dance, Literature, Regional Languages, Heritage, Social Customs and Tourism.